 Screening is crucial when it comes to procuring a tenant.
-Tenant screening can be outsourced and should include credit, eviction, and criminal background checks, as well as nationwide eviction, sex offender, and criminal reports.
+Tenant screening can be outsourced and should include credit, eviction, criminal background checks, nationwide eviction, sex offender, and criminal reports.
 The tenant typically pays for a screening report as part of the application process.

 Run the Numbers

-Do your research and find out what the fair market rent is for your property.
-You should also calculate your expenses, which include such items as maintenance, taxes, and utilities (if applicable), vacancies, insurance, and property management fees, to name a few.
+Do your research and find out the fair market rent for your property.
+You should also calculate your expenses, including maintenance, taxes, utilities (if applicable), vacancies, insurance, and property management fees, to name a few.

 Assemble Your Team

-Having a team of professionals in place can help minimize problems along the way.
-Be sure to select local real estate experts who will fill your vacant rental and manage the process.
+A team of professionals can help minimize problems along the way.
+Be sure to select local real estate experts to fill your vacant rental and manage the process.

-Eric Slifkin, a Broker Associate, is the founder of the Slifkin Team at Keller Williams Realty.
+Eric Slifkin, a Broker Associate, founded the Slifkin Team at Keller Williams Realty.
 Eric and his team of experienced agents serve South Florida and the Treasure Coast, including Stuart, Port Saint Lucie, and the Palm Beaches.